Why Your IT Service Company Should Prevent and Predict Cyberattacks

 A cloud provider is better at predicting downtime than a typical IT service provider because a cloud provider is more prepared to prevent downtime in the first place.
 Multiple backup systems are the key to cloud security and this often completely eliminates the need for downtime in the first place.
-Large datacenters are expected to make multiple backups, but not every facility has the fastest internet connections nor can they guarantee minimal downtime.
-Cloud providers can provide the seamless connections in order to acheive this.
+Large data centers are expected to make multiple backups, but not every facility has the fastest internet connections nor can they guarantee minimal downtime.
+Cloud providers can provide seamless connections in order to achieve this.
 Power outages can be caused by weather, which can affect bandwidth and connectivity.

-IT services can be state of the art cloud technology, which is a safer way to protect your data than an in-house solution.
+IT services can be state-of-the-art cloud technology, which is a safer way to protect your data than an in-house solution.
 The main security advantage of the cloud is that it is built with massive redundancy, which makes almost all cyber threats ineffective at damaging data or cloud infrastructure.
-Redundancy means making multiple backups of data instead of relying on one backup source that may be time consuming or awkward.
+Redundancy means making multiple backups of data instead of relying on one backup source which may be time-consuming or awkward.

 The cloud can continue protecting computers from failure, known as "failing over."
-Due to its robust foundation, a high quality data center that constantly backs up the data of its clients can be the safest solution for protecting data.
+Due to its robust foundation, a high-quality data center that constantly backs up the data of its clients can be the safest solution for protecting data.
 While your in-house infrastructure is at the mercy of your IT team, a cloud provider's IT team likely has you well covered.
-Usually the more a company invests in technology, the more incentive it has to promote itself as state of the art or cutting edge, which are strong selling points.
-The more up to date or secure company infrastructure is, the more it can claim to provide limited downtime.
+Usually the more a company invests in technology, the more incentive it has to promote itself as state-of-the-art or cutting-edge, which are strong selling points.
+The more up-to-date or secure the company infrastructure is, the more it can claim to provide limited downtime.

 Advantages of Migrating to the Cloud